PHPExpertsInc/dockerize/README.md

 Since 2015, I have set up branches in Las Vegas, Houston, the UK, Dublin, Costa Rica, Colombia, India, and the Philippines.
 If someone has a work auth in any of those places, we can place you almost anywhere you want.
 I travel 50% of the time out of choice.
 All over the world.

-Plus, no taxes if you spend 6+ months (or a year, if you're American) out of your country.